Trail: UK and Ireland

 In England and Wales, many trails and footpaths are of ancient origin and are protected under law as rights of way.
-In the Republic of Ireland, the Keep Ireland Open organization is campaigning for similar rights.
+In Ireland, the Keep Ireland Open organization is campaigning for similar rights.
 Local highway authorities, in England and Wales, (usually county councils or unitary authorities) are required to maintain the definitive map of all public rights of way in their areas, and these can be inspected at council offices.
-If a path is shown on the definitive map, and no subsequent order (e.g. a stopping up) exists, then the right of way is conclusive in law.
-But just because a path is not on that map, does not mean that it is not a public path, as the rights may not have been recorded.
+If a path is shown on the definitive map, and no subsequent order (e.g. a stopping up) exists, the right of way is conclusive in law.
+However, a path that is not on that map may still be a public path, as the rights may not have been recorded.
 The Countryside Agency estimated that over 10% of public paths are not yet listed on the definitive map.
 The Countryside and Rights of Way Act 2000 provides that paths that are not recorded on the definitive map by 2026 and that were in use prior to 1949 will automatically be deemed stopped-up on 1 January 2026.

 In Scotland, a right of way is a route over which the public has passed unhindered for at least 20 years.
 The route must link two "public places", such as villages, churches or roads.
 Unlike in England and Wales, there is no obligation on Scottish local authorities to signpost or mark a right of way.
 The charity Scotways, formed in 1845 to protect rights of way, records and signs the routes.
 There is no legal distinction between footpaths and bridleways in Scotland, as there is in England and Wales, though it is generally accepted that cyclists and horseback riders may follow rights of way with suitable surfaces.